astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 - ["Environment Variables on Astronomer"](/docs/cloud/stable/deploy/environment-variables/) Doc
 - ["Scaling out Airflow"](/guides/airflow-scaling-workers/) Guide

-> **Note**: Environment Variables are distinct from Airflow Variables/XComs, which you can configure directly via the Airflow UI/our CLI/your DAG code and are used for inter-task communication.
+> **Note**: Environment Variables are distinct from Airflow Variables/XComs, which you can configure directly via the Airflow UI and are used for inter-task communication.